top of page

 (i) Hemispherical

-When the focal point coincides with the spherical center of the incident surface, this focal point is stigmatic.
-The numerical aperture is n times greater than without the solid immersion lens.
+When the focusing position coincides with the spherical center of the incident surface, the light rays do not bend before or after entering the medium, so this focusing point is aberration-free.
+In addition, since the focusing angle does not change before or after entering the medium, the numerical aperture is n times greater than without a solid immersion lens.

 (ii) Hyperhemispherical type (Weierstrass spherical type)